fiendie/NomadKeyboard/README.md

 Compared to the Sofle Choc the nomad offers an additional thumb cluster key, an additional modifier key in the 5th row and a 7th inner column with 3 keys each.
 An MX version is also available.

+If you are a non-EU resident you can buy pre-made keyboards from [Lucky Boy Store](https://www.aliexpress.com/item/1005009922158971.html) on AliExpress.

 ## Table of Contents